Hero No. 1

 Hero No.1 is a 1997 Indian Hindi-language romantic comedy drama film directed by David Dhawan.
-It stars Govinda and Karishma Kapoor in lead roles.
-Most of the film's story is inspired by Bawarchi, a comedy film directed by Hrishikesh Mukherjee.
+An adaptation of the 1972 film Bawarchi by Hrishikesh Mukherjee, which itself is a remake of Bengali film Galpo Holeo Satti (1967), it stars Govinda and Karishma Kapoor in lead roles.
 It was remade in Telugu as Goppinti Alludu.

-Synopsis
+Plot

 Rajesh Malhotra (Govinda) is the son of a wealthy businessman Dhanraj Malhotra (Kader Khan).
 However, he is not happy at his home since his father does not let him live his life his way.
 He escapes from his home and reaches Europe.